 How Sales Affect Your Property Assessment

-Buyers and sellers are motivated for different reasons that affect how much they are willing to pay or sell for.
-For example, some buyers are willing to pay more because they want to live on a particular street, close to a preferred school, or they may like a certain feature of a house.
+Buyers and sellers are motivated for different reasons that may affect how much they are willing to pay for a property, or how much they agree to sell a property for.
 Prices can also be influenced by:

 - The supply and demand for properties in a neighbourhood at the time of listing.